Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Introduction, definitions and main conjecture

 \begin{remark} The assumptions on $\varphi$ mean that it is a composition of finitely many mutations in a cluster algebra, possibly also composed with a permutation of the coordinates; such maps were referred to as cluster maps in \cite{FH}.
 (Several examples will be given below, but see \cite{FH, FM, nak} for many more.)
 The above conjecture is certainly false without imposing any restriction on the class of maps $\varphi$ with the Laurent property, as can be seen by considering the case of monomial maps, which are closely related to toral endomorphisms (or automorphisms, if we restrict to birational $\varphi$).
 Any Laurent monomial $P$ has $m(P)=0$, hence $\cE_M=0$ for all monomial maps, but generic monomial maps have algebraic entropy $\cE>0$ \cite{hp}. \end{remark}

-Henceforth we will mainly be concerned with studying examples that provide evidence for this conjecture.
-There are various reasons why it may be particularly fruitful to focus on the Mahler entropy for cluster algebras or maps generated by compositions of cluster mutations.
+Henceforth we will mainly be concerned with studying examples that provide evidence for the preceding conjecture.
+There are various reasons why it seems particularly fruitful to focus on the Mahler entropy for cluster algebras or maps generated by compositions of cluster mutations.
 Firstly, the meromorphic $N$-form (\ref{vol}) is invariant under cluster mutations (\ref{clustmut}) up to a sign, that is $\mu_k^*(\rd \Omega)=\pm \rd \Omega$, which might allow for some simplification in explicitly evaluating the Mahler measure of cluster variables.
-Secondly, it is already interesting to consider Mahler measure in the case of the simplest non-trivial cluster algebra, which is of finite Dynkin type $A_2$, being obtained from the Lyness recurrence \beq \varphi: \quad x_{n+2}x_n=x_{n+1}+1, \eeq which produces the 5-cycle of cluster variables \beq x_1,x_2,x_3=\frac{x_2+1}{x_1}, x_4=\frac{x_1+x_2+1}{x_1x_2},x_5=\frac{x_1+1}{x_2}, \eeq with the sequence $(x_n)$ repeating with period 5 thereafter; clearly $m(x_1)=0=m(x_2)$, and from Jensen's formula it is easy to see that $m(x_3)=0=m(x_5)$, so the only non-zero Mahler measure is $m(x_4)=m( x_1+x_2+1)$ which is given by Smyth's formula (\ref{smyth}).
+Secondly, it is already interesting to consider Mahler measure in the case of the simplest non-trivial cluster algebra, namely the cluster algebra of finite Dynkin type $A_2$, obtained from the Lyness recurrence \beq \varphi: \quad x_{n+2}x_n=x_{n+1}+1, \eeq which produces the 5-cycle of cluster variables \beq x_1,x_2,x_3=\frac{x_2+1}{x_1}, x_4=\frac{x_1+x_2+1}{x_1x_2},x_5=\frac{x_1+1}{x_2}, \eeq with the sequence $(x_n)$ repeating with period 5 thereafter.
+In this case, we clearly have $m(x_1)=0=m(x_2)$, and from Jensen's formula it is easy to see that $m(x_3)=0=m(x_5)$, so the only non-zero Mahler measure is $m(x_4)=m( x_1+x_2+1)$ which is given by Smyth's formula (\ref{smyth}).
 (In the latter example it is clear that $\cE_M(\varphi)=\cE_M(\cA)=0=\cE$ because the algebra is of finite type.)
 Thirdly, other examples of Mahler measures for cluster variables have explicit formulae in terms of the classical dilogarithm $\mathrm{Li}_2$, or the Bloch-Wigner dilogarithm $D$, evaluated at algebraic arguments (see the next section), while the dilogarithm is ubiquitous in the theory of cluster algebras, appearing in the generating functions that produce (part of) mutations as canonical transformations preserving an associated presymplectic structure, and in terms of the functional identities satisfied by $Li_2$ or $D$ \cite{fg,gsv,hi,nak}; in particular, the elements of the 5-cycle (\ref{5cycle}), related to the associahedron $K_4$ \cite{fz2}, correspond to the arguments in the five-term relation for $D$ \cite{zagier}.

 Before proceeding to study other concrete examples in the rest of the paper, we present a simple result that connects the Mahler entropy with the Diophantine entropy and the algebraic entropy, but is based on the non-trivial fact of positivity for cluster variables: they are Laurent polynomials with positive coefficients, as was proved for the case of skew-symmetric $B$ in \cite{ls}, and for the general case of skew-symmetrizable $B$ in \cite{ghkk}.